React Native (Expo) Installation and Setup

 Common Issues

-- Metro bundler errors: If you see errors about missing polyfills, ensure all polyfills are properly imported.
+- Metro bundler errors: If you see errors about missing polyfills, ensure you installed them all and are importing them correctly

 - iOS build failures: Make sure you've run